GabrieleGiuseppini/Ship-Sandbox/README.md

 Here's a list of the major changes I've been doing:
 - Reverted Luke's code to use wxWidgets, as GLFW was too bare-bones for my liking (can't really make dialogs and common UI controls)
 - Upgraded to C++17
+- Completely rewritten data structures to maximize data locality
+- Rewritten the physics layer as force-based rather than position-based
 - Restructured interactions between the UI and the game, splitting settings between physics-related settings and render-related settings
 - Rearchitected lifetime management of elements - originally elements were removed from vectors while these are being iterated, and the entire "points-to" graph was a tad too complex
 - Completely re-written the OpenGL interactions, targeting 2.0 "core profile" (i.e. no compatibility API) with custom shaders and adding texture mapping